nushell/nushell.github.io/book/commands/uniq.md

 ---
 title: uniq
-version: 0.68.0
+version: 0.69.1
 usage: |
-  Return the unique rows.
+  Return the distinct values in the input.
 ---

 # <code>{{ $frontmatter.title }}</code>